NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 For the fit we perform the usual training validation split within each dataset and use it for stopping.

+The choice of this method for selecting the hyperparameter of the NNPDF fitting methodology are discussed `in the mailing list <https://lists.cam.ac.uk/mailman/private/ucam-nnpdf/2020-March/msg00066.html>`_.
+Some public discussion about the different hyperoptimization techniques that has been used and tested during the development of ``n3fit`` can be found in `public slides <http://n3pdf.mi.infn.it/wp-content/uploads/2019/10/JCruz-Martinez_Mexico_102019.pdf>`_ as well as in `internal presentations <https://www.wiki.ed.ac.uk/display/nnpdfwiki/Amsterdam+Feb+2020+NNPDF+Collaboration+Meeting+agenda?preview=/432523942/436448892/juanCM.pdf>`_.

 **Under construction:**